Raudbjorn/mcp-dm-gemini/design.md

                 "map_description": {"type": "string", "description": "A brief description of the map"}, "width": {"type": "integer", "default": 20},
                 "height": {"type": "integer", "default": 20}
             }
         }
+    },
+    {
+        "name": "create_content_pack",
+        "description": "Create a content pack from a source", "inputSchema": {
+            "type": "object",
+            "properties": {
+                "source_name": {"type": "string", "description": "The name of the source to pack"}, "output_path": {"type": "string", "description": "The path to save the content pack"}
+            }
+        }
+    },
+    {
+        "name": "install_content_pack",
+        "description": "Install a content pack",
+        "inputSchema": {
+            "type": "object",
+            "properties": {
+                "pack_path": {"type": "string", "description": "The path to the content pack"}
+            }
+        }
     }